PhilipSnows/quartz/content/Commandment 02.md

 **Players who keep playing despite PVP frustrations become veterans.** Veterans are more powerful than 99% of whales.

 The difference in power between F2P Players and whales is (usually) small.
-The only P2W item that grants any amount of power in this game is a **P2Wand**, and F2P Players can **get one by saving resources and biding their time.**
+The only P2W item that grants any amount of power in this game is a [[Commandment 05#P2Wands|P2Wand]], and F2P Players can get one by [[Commandment 05#The Gacha Wheel 🐳|saving resources and biding their time]].

 All players **just want to have fun in PVP**, they only differ in how to pursue that.